-- A. Evaluation and Determination of Eligibility - 1.
-Evaluation Procedures - a.
-Definitions - The "date of referral" is the date the District receives a written request for an evaluation or reevaluation from Parent(s) or other person specified in 23 III.Admin.Code §226.110(b).. - (2) Screening procedures used by a teacher or specialist to determine appropriate instructional strategies for curriculum implementation are not considered an evaluation.
-(See also subsection (e)(2) below regarding screenings to determine if an evaluation is required.) - (3) Domain means an aspect of a child's functioning or performance that must be considered in the course of designing an evaluation.
-The domains to be considered are health, vision, hearing, social and emotional status, general intelligence, academic performance, communication status, and motor abilities. - b.
-Procedures for Requesting an Initial Evaluation

-The District shall develop and make known to all concerned persons procedures by which an evaluation may be requested.
-These procedures shall:

-- (1) Designate the steps to be taken in making a request for an evaluation; - (2) Designate the persons to whom a request may be made; - (3) Identify the information that must be provided; - (4) Provide any assistance that may be necessary to enable persons making requests to meet any related requirements established by the District; and - (5) Identify the process for providing Parents with notice of their rights with respect to procedural safeguards. - c.
-Persons Who Can Request an Evaluation d.
-Dyslexia
+- a.
+The date of referral is the date the District receives a written request for an evaluation or reevaluation from Parent(s) or other person specified in 23 III.Admin.Code §226.110(b). - Screening procedures used by a teacher or specialist to determine appropriate instructional strategies for curriculum implementation are not considered an evaluation.
+(See also subsection (e)(2) below regarding screenings to determine if an evaluation is required.) - c.
+Domain means an aspect of a child's functioning or performance that must be considered in the course of designing an evaluation.
+The domains to be considered are health, vision, hearing, social and emotional status, general intelligence, academic performance, communication status, and motor abilities.
+35 - 2.
+Procedures for Requesting an Initial Evaluation.
+36 The District shall develop and make known to all concerned persons procedures by which an evaluation may be requested.
+These procedures shall: - a.
+Designate the steps to be taken in making a request for an evaluation; - b.
+Designate the persons to whom a request may be made; - c.
+Identify the information that must be provided; - d.
+Provide any assistance that may be necessary to enable persons making requests to meet any related requirements established by the District; and - e.
+Identify the process for providing Parents with notice of their rights with respect to procedural safeguards.

-A request may be made by a Parent of a child or by an employee of a State educational agency, another State agency, a local educational agency, or a community service agency.
+- 3. Persons Who Can Request an Evaluation.
+37 A request may be made by a Parent of a child or by an employee of a State educational agency, another State agency, a local educational agency, or a community service agency. - 4.
+Dyslexia.
 Each child suspected of having dyslexia or identified as dyslexic shall be referred for an evaluation.
+38